oscarknagg/oscarknagg.github.io/_posts/2021-04-02-elder-sign-monte-carlo.md

 task AKA green-dice-equivalents or GDEs for short.
 This is easily calculated as three times the total number of non-investigation symbols on an Adventure plus the number of investigations, all divided by 3.
-A slightly better (but less simple) proxy is to treat a non-investigation symbol as 3.25 investigations as these are the relative weights when doing linear regression to predict card success probability based on task symbols.

 It turns out that GDEs are a relatively good proxy for Adventure difficulty - the chart below shows the success probability in the default, no item, scenario vs the GDE value of Adventures.